 The star of this dish for me is the labneh.
 It's creamy and moorish and tastes ever so zingy.
 I like that they give you a decent amount in the serving and the sprinkling of the black sesame seeds on top adds a different textural dimension.

-All up I have to say I wouldn't order this dish again for breakfast.
+All up I have to say I wouldn't order this dish again for breakfast this time of the year.
 I could see myself enjoying it (with a couple small changes) for lunch in the summer, but as a winter's dish, it didn't offer me that sense of warmth that I crave.
 Sadly on this instance, I ended up abandoning it halfway.

 For Jeremy's breakfast dish, he opts for the Corned Beef Reuben ($18.50) which is an open sandwich of corned beef, pickled cabbage, mixed greens and a fried egg.